infinity.pop3¶

 - msgNum:

-, optionalThe number of the message for which to return list info.
+number, optionalThe number of the message for which to return list info.
 If unspecified, a list of all messages will be returned.

 Return type: infinity.pop3.listArray